“When I give food to the poor, they call me a saint. When I ask why the poor have no food, they call me a communist.” (Dom Helder Camara)

 Liberation theology is critical and hopeful.
 It reminds us that Jesus, too, was flesh and blood, experienced hardships present during his time, and advocated for the everyday person under political persecution.

 Despite being in its first year, YDS hosted lectures such as “Christian Socialism”, which garnered a notable audience from both students, professors, and visitors.
 At this event, author Heath Carter visited campus and gave a talk about his book “Union Made”, which elaborated on the history of Christianity and socialism in America.
 Carter brought conversations about workers’ rights, unionization, and labor laws into a private college comprised predominantly of upper-middle class individuals.
-Blue-collar work was brought to the forefront, at least for an hour, in Blanchard Hall, one of the biggest lecture halls
+Blue-collar work was brought to the forefront, at least for an hour, in Blanchard Hall, one of the biggest lecture halls in Wheaton.

 Blue-collar work has always been a reality for me as a first-generation immigrant.
 I remember my dad, hardworking and warm, working several part-time jobs, chauffeuring and driving trucks to make it in this country.
-I also recognize my privilege in going to a private Christian college, where I sit in tidy rooms while oppression seems to be “out there” where my parents
+I also recognize my privilege in going to a private Christian college, where I sit in tidy rooms while oppression seems to be “out there” where my parents are working.

 Many Gen-Zers get into activism because we realize that those who work the hardest in this world often are the least rewarded, while the rich keep on getting richer.
 We question the systems in place that perpetuate this inequality.